alicewriteswrongs/pyresolve/pyresolve.md

 All we want out of this `Header` class is a nice clean way to generate the bytearray for the header section, so we do not have too much going on here.
-We do some bit shifting
+We do some bit shifting to get the class variables into the right order.
+The `pack` function is a nifty little thing: we supply a format string ('HHHHHH' above) and a number of variables, and it produces a byte array with those variables formatting according to the format string. `H` tells pack to put in a 'short' integer, which takes up two bytes.

 ###Questions